Utibe-Ima/array-checker/README.md

 # array-checker
-This code is meant to check two arrays and find the numbers taht are equal
+This code is meant to check two arrays and find the numbers that are the same between them